 The regulator control switch should be in MAN and the manual-regulator voltage adjuster should be at the extreme LOWER end.
-This corresponds to a minimum resistance position.

 The next step is to close the main-exciter-field circuit breaker.
 If the exciter voltage builds up to over 50 volts, open the field breaker and recheck polarities.
 It is expected that the exciter voltage will be near zero, and insufficient to build up the a-c machine line voltage.